Floor Drain Backup Causes and Prevention in BC

 To fix a backed-up floor drain, first try removing any visible debris and using a plunger.
 If that fails, a drain snake or auger can often clear a simple clog.
 For persistent or severe backups, especially if multiple drains are affected, you will likely need a professional plumber to use hydro-jetting or address a main sewer line issue.

 While a major backup requires professional help, you can sometimes clear a minor, localized clog yourself.
 However, it is crucial to know when to stop to avoid making the problem worse.
 We strongly advise against using harsh chemical drain cleaners.
 These products are often ineffective on the types of clogs found in floor drains and can cause permanent damage to your pipes.
+You may also find our article on Slow Bathroom Drain?
+Causes and Fixes for BC Homeowners helpful.

 Here are the steps to try for a minor clog: